Amed Rosario Player Props: Guardians vs. Astros

 Amed Rosario At The Plate

-- Rosario is batting .230 with 10 doubles, four triples, a home run and 14 walks.
+- Rosario is hitting .231 with 11 doubles, four triples, a home run and 16 walks.

-- Rosario will look to extend his four-game hitting streak.
-He's batting .333 in his last games.
+- Rosario is batting .368 during his last outings and is on a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.